drydotai/structured-workspace/README.md

 # Share workspace with team members
 space.update("Share member access with user1@example.com, teammate@example.com, and demo@example.com")

-# Set a custom subdomain for the workspace
+# Set a custom subdomain for the workspace (must be globally unique)
-space.update("Set subdomain to firstprojectspace")
+space.update("Set subdomain to <unique name for space>")
 ```

 ## Core Concepts